Each year, biologists in Algonquin Provincial Park hear this question from at least one park visitor: “Why did the moose I saw have bald patches?”

 This hair loss is caused by infestations of winter tick Dermacentor albipictus, which result in very itchy moose continually licking and grooming themselves to the point of losing their hair.

-Besides being incredibly annoying to the moose, these itch-inducing bloodsuckers also put the moose at risk of dying from exposure to the elements — hypothermia.
+Besides being incredibly annoying to the moose, these itch-inducing bloodsuckers also put the moose at risk of dying from exposure to the elements by way of hypothermia.

 Winter tick (or moose tick) larvae attach themselves to moose in early fall during mating season when moose are on the move.
 The larvae are on the vegetation, waiting (also called questing), with claspers outstretched for a warm moose to walk by.